-  I’ve met my share of low caste folk whose idea of a whale is somebody who can afford Golden Corral instead of the dollar menu at McDonald’s.
+I’ve met my share of low-caste folk whose idea of a whale is somebody who can afford Golden Corral instead of the dollar menu at McDonald’s.
 Abby and Delma sensed hot rock massages and designer shampoo.
 East Coast Provisions rather than Captain D’s.
 Inger was pleased at how easy this was, “Awesome,” she dug out a pen and post-it from her purse and scratched down her address and Instagram handle, “ping me so I know you are coming over.”

 Relay Foods Gluttony

 Five figures of debt alarmed.
 It started with Relay Foods and a round trip in an Uber Black to Publix.
 Groceries for four made.
 Gotta feed the boy.
-Then an Uber out to Short Pump and Nordies to address the needs of two WASP women who were the means to screwing over the parents.
+Then an Uber out to Short Pump and Nordies to address the needs of two WASP women who were the means to screw over the parents.
 Personal shopping for three.
 You can do a lot in five hours.